jredd97/Automated-ELK-Stack-Deployment/README.md

 The machines on the internal network are not exposed to the public Internet.

-Only the JumpBox machine can accept connections from the Internet.
+Only the **JumpBox** machine can accept connections from the Internet.

 *Access to this machine is only allowed from the following IP addresses:*
-- Home IP
+- Home IP Adress

-Machines within the network can only be accessed by JumpBox.
+Machines within the network can only be accessed by **JumpBox**.

 *Which machine did you allow to access your ELK VM?*